 "What happened during the war is the greatest tragedy for us," Sajdak said.
 "But people tend to forget that we are still alive, there is a Jewish community in Warsaw today.
 We are here.
 The JHI and this building is a symbol that you cannot destroy Polish Jews.
 People think Hitler succeeded, but he didn't."

 The Genealogy Department is positioned within today's JHI, a building that survived the Holocaust.
 As a result, everything in the structure of the building, from the floors to the stairs, has a meaning.
 The floor and walls are the original.
 The building was built in 1936, only a few years before the start of World War II, so it was very modern and advanced.
 While much of the building has been renovated, the colors of the building and its core are unchanged.

 The outside of the JHI, with Hebrew words which still read "The Main Judaic Library"

 Before the Holocaust, the building was the headquarters of the Main Judaic Library and the Institute for Judaic Studies.
 The institute became the first Jewish research and educational center in Europe which took secular studies into account alongside theological studies.

-Although the building was a little destroyed during the second Warsaw uprising in 1944, most of the destruction that did touch the building, happened during the destruction of the Great Synagogue, right next door.
-To this day you can see traces of the fire on the floor of JHI's lobby.
-While some visitors, not knowing the building's history, question why the floor has not been replaced, Sajdak says she appreciates the opportunity to explain the history to them, sharing why you can't put a new floor to history.
+Although the building survived the war, it was damaged during the destruction of the Great Synagogue right next door.
+To this day you can see traces of the fire on the floor of the JHI's lobby.
+While some visitors, not knowing the building's history, question why the floor has not been replaced, Sajdak appreciates the opportunity to explain the history to them, sharing why you can't put a new floor to history.
 The fact that the Jewish Genealogy Department is housed in that very building, means the continuity of Polish Jewry.